johnnynguyen2104/BankingSystemV2/README.md

 The way I wrote those test cases are Exception cases => Functional cases => Successful cases.

-## Improvement
+### Biggest Challenges

+My biggest challenges in this assignment is handling different currencies and make it work corrtecly by creating Unit Test.

+### Improvements
 There are many improvement for this project following below:

-+ Create more unit test for this project such as Presentation Layer, DAL, Service Layer.
++ Creating more unit test for this project such as Presentation Layer, DAL, Service Layer.

 + Creating more log so I can easier to trace problems.

++ Creating concurrency test + performance test.

 Thanks for reading this.;)